No guarantee of Duterte pardon – Lacson

 Unfortunate

-Senator Grace Poe viewed the statement of Duterte “unfortunate,” saying it could dampen the enthusiasm and zeal of those in the other pillars of the judicial system to pursue the cases against erring police officers knowing that they would be pardoned.
+Senator Grace Poe said the statement of Duterte was “unfortunate,” saying it could dampen the enthusiasm and zeal of those in the other pillars of the judicial system to pursue the cases against erring police officers knowing that they would be pardoned.

 “It could send a wrong signal to law enforcers that while they may be enforcing legal orders from their superiors, they could altogether ignore the rule of law in properly carrying out such orders knowing that pardon awaits them,” she added.